 Also, Onna has never been wholly a legal sector-focused company, and its wider remit simply makes it a whole lot more sellable to a far wider group of customers.
-And that’s the kind of thing that cheers investors.
+And that’s the kind of thing that cheers investors, as per a zacks investment research review.
 Total funding for Onna now is understood to be at $43m so far.

 This latest funding round was led by Atomico with participation from Glynn Capital.
 It will be used to grow Onna’s engineering, product and partnerships teams to ‘further develop its ecosystem of integrations and applications’ they said.
 Previous investors Dawn Capital, Nauta Capital and Slack Fund all invested in this latest round.
 As part of this investment, Atomico’s Ben Blume will join the board.

 And note: Dawn Capital has also invested in BRYTER just a couple of weeks ago – see AL story, and they have also invested in Eigen Technologies.
 So, they may well be very canny investors….

 All well and good, but what does Onna do exactly…?

 The company puts it like this: ‘Onna integrates all workplace knowledge-based apps together, from communication, to storage and HR platforms, allowing companies large and small to unify, search, protect, automate and build on top of their proprietary knowledge in a way not previously possible.’

 OK, but what is a knowledge-based app???